scottrlarson/profession/content/home/work-ethics.md

 date = 2018-10-25T16:46:07-07:00

 # Note: a full width section format can be enabled by commenting out the `title` and `subtitle` with a `#`.
-title = "Your Own Personal Computer Troubleshooter" subtitle = ""
+title = "Your Own Personal Trouble-shooter" subtitle = ""

 # Order that this section will appear in.